Chart Color Schemes

 Population growth drivers in Casula are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Casula's population is estimated at around 17,662.
-This reflects an increase of 1,078 people since the 2021 Census, which reported a population of 16,584.
-The change is inferred from the resident population of 16,801, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 179 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,498 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Casula's growth rate of 6.5% since census positions it within 1.1 percentage points of the state (7.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.
+Casula's population is estimated at around 17,677 as of Feb 2026.
+This reflects an increase of 1,093 people since the 2021 Census, which reported a population of 16,584.
+The change was inferred from AreaSearch's estimate of the resident population at 16,801 following examination of ABS data released in June 2024 and an additional 189 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,500 persons per square kilometer, placing Casula in the upper quartile relative to national locations assessed by AreaSearch.
+Casula's growth rate of 6.6% since the census positions it within 1.2 percentage points of the state (7.8%), demonstrating competitive growth fundamentals.
+Overseas migration contributed approximately 61.0% of overall population gains during recent periods in the suburb of Casula.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median growth is projected, with Casula expected to expand by 2,769 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an above median growth, with the suburb expected to expand by 2,776 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.8% in total over the 17 years.

 Frequently Asked Questions - Population